zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    :zeek:see:`Broker::default_log_topic_prefix`.

-   :id: the ID associated with the log stream entry that will be sent.
+   :param id: the ID associated with the log stream entry that will be sent.

-   :path: the path to which the log stream entry will be output.
+   :param path: the path to which the log stream entry will be output.

    :returns: a string representing the broker topic to which the log